test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

 *What are "runtime variables" and how to use them in rst text?*

-All configuration parameters of ``GenPackageDoc`` are taken out of three sources:
+All configuration parameters of ``GenPackageDoc`` are taken out of four sources:

 1. the static repository configuration